By DullesMoms, Apr 2020

-Sometimes it’s just hard to get out of the house.
-Make your time indoors worthwhile with these live, local webcams (and even an out-of-this-world ones) spotlighting family-friendly destinations!
+Check out these live, local webcams (and even out-of-this-world ones) spotlighting family-friendly destinations!

 Blacktip Reef Cam

 The National Aquarium, in the heart of the Inner Harbor in Baltimore, MD, boasts an award-winning exhibit called Blacktip Reef.
-This replica of an Indo-Pacific reef includes a school of blacktip reef sharks, reticulated whiptail rays, spotted unicornfish, wobbegong sharks, and a 500-lb green sea turtle named Calypso, just to name a few!
-Now, you can see the reef from front-row seats with their Blacktip Reef Cam!
+This replica of an Indo-Pacific reef includes a school of blacktip reef sharks, reticulated whiptail rays, spotted unicornfish, wobbegong sharks, and a 500-lb green sea turtle named Calypso, to name a few!

 Blue Blubber Jellyfish Cam